-&lt;sup>36Of the 20 states that reported the Opportunity Zones tax incentive had a positive effect, 11 provided narrative responses explaining their characterization.
+36Of the 20 states that reported the Opportunity Zones tax incentive had a positive effect, 11 provided narrative responses explaining their characterization.

-&lt;sup>37Of the 15 states that reported the Opportunity Zones tax incentive had a net neutral effect or no effect, five provided narrative responses explaining their characterization.
+37Of the 15 states that reported the Opportunity Zones tax incentive had a net neutral effect or no effect, five provided narrative responses explaining their characterization.

-&lt;sup>38Of the 20 states that reported they were unsure of the Opportunity Zones tax incentive's effect, 10 provided narrative responses explaining their characterization.

-states reported that the lack of data and reporting requirements made it difficult for them to know the incentive's effect.
+States that were unsure of the incentive's effect and that provided explanations cited various reasons for their uncertainty.38 Two states responded that it was too early to determine the incentive's effect.
+Five states reported that the lack of data and reporting requirements made it difficult for them to know the incentive's effect.